-As at the end of January 2018 the capital programme forecast underspend continues to be zero.
-The level of slippage has not exceeded the Capital Variation budget of £10,305k.
-A forecast outturn will only be reported once slippage exceeds this level.
-However, in January movements on schemes have occurred totaling £698k.
-The significant changes are detailed below;
+As at the end of February 2018 the capital programme is forecasting an accelerated outturn of £10,305k.
+The level of slippage has not exceeded the Capital Variation budget expectation of £10,305k.
+Movements in February totaled £1,064k, the significant changes in February are detailed below;